I’m back with another instalment of my monthly faves series and the 5 beauty products that have been grabbing my attention in September.

 Where to buy

-The NIOD Hyaluronic Complex costs £38 for 30ml and can be purchased from NIOD, Cult Beauty, Beauty Bay, ASOS, lookfantastic or feelunique.
+The NIOD Hyaluronic Complex costs £38 for 30ml and can be purchased from Cult Beauty, Beauty Bay, or lookfantastic.

 Although it’s not the cheapest hyaluronic acid serum out there, spending money on a decent serum is important because targeted treatments require more hi-tech ingredients.
 Plus, 30ml will last you for quite a long time, probably around 3-4 months.
 So, I think investing £38 for healthy, hydrated skin is a great choice.